- This Sibelius Violin Concerto has top sonics and a performance to match

 - It’s some of the best sound we have ever heard for the work, right up there with our longtime favorite, the Heifetz on Living Stereo (LSC 2435)

-The glorious sound of these truly great 1958 All Tube “Decca Tree” recordings from Kingsway Hall is faithfully captured in all its beauty on this very disc
+- One of the truly great 1958 All Tube recordings from Kingsway Hall, captured faithfully in all its beauty by Alan Reeve & Gordon Parry on this very disc

-As we noted above, engineering took place in the legendary Kingsway Hall.
-There is a richness to the sound of the strings that is exceptional, yet clarity and transparency are not sacrificed in the least. (more…)
+With engineering in the legendary Kingsway Hall, there is a richness to the sound of the strings that is exceptional, yet clarity and transparency are not sacrificed in the least.

 It’s practically impossible to hear that kind of string sound on any recording made in the last thirty years (and this of course includes practically everything pressed on Heavy Vinyl).
 It may be a lost art but as long as we have these wonderful vintage pressings to play it’s an art that is not being lost on us.

 It’s also as wide, deep and three-dimensional as any, which is, of course, all to the good, but what makes the sound of these recordings so special is the timbral accuracy of the instruments in every section.

 I don’t think the Decca engineers could have cut this record any better — it has all the orchestral magic one could ask for, as well as the resolving power, clarity and presence that are missing from so many other vintage Golden Age records.

 This is the kind of record that will make you want to take all your heavy vinyl classical pressings and put them in storage.
 They cannot begin to sound the way this record sounds.
 (Before you put them in storage or on Ebay please play them against this pressing so that you can be confident in your decision to rid yourself of their unforgiveable mediocrity.)